jdhao/blog_source/pptx_to_image.md

 apt update && apt install libreoffice
 ```

-# Step one: from PPT to PDF
+# Step one: from PPTX to PDF

 To convert PPTX to image, we need to first convert it to PDF